etherealvisage/cpsc301/docs/test-strategy.md

 zero open at development's end.
 Even in a relatively modest project such as ours, however, we might encounter subtle bugs whose impact is sufficiently minimal so as to render excessive the effort required to resolve them.
-Thus, we shall permit a low number -- perhaps less than ten -- of open, low-priority bugs to remain open when we deliver our initial system revision.
+Thus, we shall permit a low number---perhaps less than ten---of open, low-priority bugs to remain open when we deliver our initial system revision.
 We shall endeavor, however, to close all medium- and high-priority bugs.